collabital/platforms-core/README.md

 # Platforms::Core

 This is a Ruby library which brings together open source and (at least initially) Microsoft platforms.
 There are various gems out there to do OAuth2 authentication, REST calls, and so on.
 However, this brings everything together in one easy-to-use package.

 The goal is to create a minimal representation of the external data service in order to build fuller integrations.
-There is no particular integration in mind, so Platforms::Core should be as generic as possible to enable different platforms together.
+There is no particular integration in mind, so Platforms::Core should be as generic as possible to enable a variety of different integration types.

 ## Usage